SimonMaracine/checkers-engine/engine/protocol.md

-# Protocol
+# Checkers Protocol

 Communication is done through IO streams on stdin and stdout files, through ASCII text messages.

 All messages received must end with a new line ("\n" character).

-Messages from GUI to engine are also called commands.
+Messages from GUI to engine are also called *commands*.

 The string of a message can contain arbitrary whitespace around tokens.